WCSCourses/Comp_Sys_Bio2025/course_data_2025/Projects/Project_PathwayAnalysis.md

 ## Project: Human prostate cancer cells treated with different anti-cancer drugs

 **What we have:**
-- Human LNCaP prostate cancer cells
+- Human LNCaP prostate cancer cell dataset (GSE211781)
 - 3 different drugs: Bicalutamide, Enzalutamide, and Apalutamide
 - Each drug tested with and without DHT (a hormone that feeds cancer growth)
 - 16 samples total with biological duplicates (n=2 per condition)